 This is my family:

-I married my University sweetheart in a beautiful garden in Vegas (10 years ago!) and we now have THREE amazing daughters.
-Sierra is 9, Brooke is 7 and my youngest, Amber is 4.
+I married my University sweetheart in a beautiful garden in Vegas (12 years ago!) and we now have THREE amazing daughters.
+Sierra is 10, Brooke is 8 and my youngest, Amber is 5.
 My hubby and I love being active with them and teaching them about healthy living.
 These little apples didn’t fall far from the tree, they’re all very athletic just like us.
-Sierra and Brooke play ice hockey, field hockey, soccer and softball.
+Sierra and Brooke play competitive ice hockey and softball (I coach Brooke’s softball team).
 They also swim like fish.
-“Baby” Amber also loves the water through swimming lessons and is also involved in gymnastics classes.
+“Baby” Amber also loves the water through swimming lessons and has just begun to play hockey and T-ball.

 I blog all about my training, specifically in my weekly #MotivateMe Monday posts, so I hope that you consider subscribing to follow along.